Being a single mom is HARD. It’s probably the hardest job you’ll ever have. Seriously.

 GEICO, to be more specific.
 Their advertisements are EVERYWHERE.
 It’s hard to have never heard of this auto insurance company, unless you live under a rock.
 Their marketing strategy is to be well known – and they’re good at getting in your face.

 What I really like about GEICO, though, is that they offer entry-level positions at excellent starting rates.
 They have great benefits, including a flex spending account option that can help you pay for childcare, and a program to reimburse your college tuition if you’re going back to school for a business degree.
 Plus, they don’t require licensing to get the job.
 While it’s said they pay less than most insurance companies out there, they’ll actually pay for all your training and licensing to become a licensed adjuster – an expense many auto insurance companies want you to handle yourself.
-You can check their current openings here.

 Corporate wireless companies.